tingeber/tin.fyi/_pages/about.md

 Distributed,	2014 - 2017

-- Manages a team of up to 10 staff and contractors, leading The Engine Room’s direct support activities, developing organisational strategy, implementation of technology and human-centered design processes
+- Managed a team of up to 10 staff and contractors, leading The Engine Room’s direct support activities, developing organisational strategy, implementation of technology and human-centered design processes
 - Core member of the [Responsible Data Program](https://responsibledata.io/) team since its inception
 - Contributed to conceptualization of the Responsible Data rhetorical framework
 - Co-author of the [Responsible Data Handbook](https://responsibledata.io/resources/handbook/)